What is the Scope of Marketing?

 Understanding Customers

-Effective marketing starts with a deep understanding of the customer.
-By utilizing market research, customer surveys, and analyzing target audience data, companies can uncover valuable insights into consumer behavior, preferences, and challenges.
-This insight allows companies to:
+Successful marketing begins with a clear understanding of the customer.
+Through market research, customer surveys, and data analysis on the target audience, companies are able to discover important insights into consumer behavior, preferences, and challenges.
+This knowledge can enable firms to:

-• Identify Customer Needs: Tailor products or services to align with evolving consumer demands, which provides a truly value-driven offering.
+• Identify Customer Needs: Customize products or services to suit the changing needs of consumers, offering a truly value-based service.

 • Segmenting audiences: Group customers based on demographics, behaviors, or psychographics to deliver tailored experiences.